Jean-Paul Rodrigue (2013), New York:

 of the decisions that affect trucking are made by the industry itself.

-The emergence of large logistics/distribution centers on the outer fringes
+The emergence of large distribution centers on the outer fringes

-of metropolitan areas is taking place without public control or oversight.
+of metropolitan areas is taking place without much public control or oversight.

-In Europe, some attempt to manage such development by establishing publicly-promoted
+In Europe, some attempts to manage such development by establishing publicly-promoted

 Several cities are seeking to limit trucking as pressures keep mounting